TobiStr/quarkus-workshop/README.md

-# arrk-arrk-dsa-quarkus-workshop
+# Quarkus Workshop

-Template for the DSA Workshop with the goal to create a Java Microservice with Quarkus, based on **Clean Architecture** with Gradle build system.
+Template for a Quarkus Workshop with the goal to create a Java Microservice with Quarkus, based on **Clean Architecture** with Gradle build system.

 ## Requirements